 2.2.1.
 Vegetation, agriculture, and urban areas

-The predominant land cover in Faga'alu watershed is undisturbed vegetation (94.8%), including forest (85.7%) and scrub/shrub (9.0%) on the steep hillsides (Table 1).
-The upper watershed, draining to FG1 in Figure 1, is dominated by undisturbed rainforest on steep hillslopes.
-The lower subwatershed, draining areas between FG1 and FG3 in Figure 1, has steep vegetated hillslopes and a relatively small flat area in the valley bottom that is urbanized (3.2% of the watershed area "High Intensity Developed" in Table 1).
-A small portion of the watershed (0.9%) is developed open space, which includes landscaped lawns and parks.
-In addition to some small household gardens there are several small agricultural areas of banana and taro on the steep hillsides.
-These agricultural plots were classified as grassland (0.2% GA, Table 1) due to the high fractional grass cover in the plots.
-There are several small footpaths and unpaved driveways in the village, but most unpaved roads are stabilized with compacted gravel and do not appear to be a major contributor of sediment (Horsley-Witten, 2012).
+The predominant land cover in Faga'alu watershed is undisturbed vegetation on the steep hillsides (94.8%), including forest (85.7%) and scrub/shrub (9.0%) (Table 1).
+The Upper watershed is dominated by undisturbed rainforest on steep hillslopes with no human disturbance.
+The Lower subwatershed has steep, vegetated hillslopes and a relatively small flat area in the valley bottom that is urbanized (3.2% "High Intensity Developed" in Table 1).
+A small portion of the watershed (0.9%) is developed open space, mainly landscaped lawns and parks.
+Agricultural areas include small household gardens and small areas of banana and taro on the steep hillsides, classified as grassland (0.2% GA, Table 1) due to high fractional grass cover.
+Most unpaved roads are stabilized with compacted gravel and do not appear to be a major sediment source (Horsley-Witten, 2012).

 <Table 1 here please>